MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

    > [!div class="mx-imgBorder"]
    > !['Define fields' animation.](media/form-processing-multiple-layout-define-fields-only.gif "Define fields to extract")

-- For each table, provide the name you would like the table to have and define the different columns that the model should extract.
+- For each table, provide the name you would like the table to have.
+Also, define the different columns that the model should extract.

    > [!div class="mx-imgBorder"]
    > !['Define tables' animation.](media/form-processing-multiple-layout-define-tables-only.gif "Define tables to extract")